-The Company has entered into certain transactions with related parties during the three months ended August 31, 2017 and to the date of this MD&A. All transactions with related parties have occurred in the normal course of operations and are measured at the exchange amount, which is the amount of consideration established and agreed upon by the related parties.
+The Company has entered into certain transactions with related parties during the year ended May 31, 2018 and to the date of this MD&A. All transactions with related parties have occurred in the normal course of operations and are measured at the exchange amount, which is the amount of consideration established and agreed upon by the related parties.